 But don't stress out.
 Recovering a Google and Gmail account is quite easy.
 Here's a look at how.
 Note that our guide will cover what to do if you forgot your password, if you forgot your email address, and how to go about recovering an account you can't sign into at all or recover.

 The most common recovery problem with Gmail accounts is forgetting your password.
-It happens to the best of us, and getting that password back is quite an easy feat.
+It happens to the best of us, and getting that password back is quite an easy task.
 Here's how.

 Step 1: First, you'll want to visit this Google webpage.
 It's the account recovery webpage.
 Enter your email address.

 Step 2: After you enter your email address, Google will prompt you to enter in your last remembered password.
-If you don't remember, click the Try another way link at the bottom.
+If you don't remember, select the Try another way link at the bottom.

-Step 3: Google will then send you a verification code to the phone number you signed up with.
-You can choose either a text or a call, as a phone number is usually required during account setup.
+Step 3: Google will then send you a verification code to the phone number you signed up with or another email address that is associated with your Gmail account.

-Step 4: A message with the verification code will be sent to your phone.
-Enter the code in the box on the Google account recovery page and click Next.
-You should be able to reset your password and gain access to your email.
+Step 4: A message with the verification code will be sent to your phone or associated email address.
+Enter the code in the box on the Google account recovery page and select Next.

 A second instance of recovering your Gmail or Google account involves both forgetting your password as well as your email address.
 This is a terrible situation, for sure, but Google has some steps you can follow if this happens to you.

-Step 2: From there, enter in your phone number or alternate email that you set up when you first signed up for Gmail or Google.
-You'll also have to enter your full name.
+Step 2: From there, enter in your phone number or alternate email address that you set up when you first signed up for Gmail or Google.
+You'll also have to enter the full name of your account (first and last name).
 Again, Google will send you a code to verify it's you getting into the account.
+Enter the code when prompted.

 Step 3: Google will prompt you with a list of accounts that it thinks belong to you.
 Choose your account, and follow the steps on the screen.
 You'll be able to reset your password, just like we describe in the section above.